TripleAConsortium/gog_price_checker/README.md

 ...
 ```

-3. The script will download the web page, extract the product ID, and fetch the price from the GOG API for multiple countries concurrently using threads.
+3. For single game checks, the script will download the web page, extract the product ID, and fetch the price from the GOG API for multiple countries concurrently using threads.

+4. For wishlist checks, the script will fetch your wishlist for each country and find the best price for each game.

-4. The prices for different countries will be displayed in descending order of value.
+5. The prices will be displayed in ascending order (cheapest first).
 If the `-n` flag is provided, the prices will be normalized to USD.

 ## Limitations

 - The script uses regular expressions to extract the product ID and prices, which might not handle all possible web page structures or API responses.
 Some pages may require additional parsing logic.
 - The API endpoint used to fetch prices is specific to GOG, and it may change over time.
 Ensure the API remains accessible and the script is updated accordingly.
+- Wishlist functionality requires a public GOG wishlist.
+Private wishlists cannot be accessed.

 ## Important Note